Free Things to Do in Orlando

 Above, I mentioned a secret garden at Winter Park.
 Well, there is a not-so-secret garden there as well.
 The Mead Botanical Garden is a wonderful place to spend a day in Orlando.

-You can hike the trails.
-Walk along the boardwalk.
-Check out the butterflies in the butterfly garden.
-Enjoy a picnic lunch in the garden.
+You can hike the trails, walk along the boardwalk and check out the butterflies in the butterfly garden.

 Take a Bike Ride Along the Orlando Urban Trail